sulu/sulu-docs/book/image-formats.rst

                 jpeg_quality: 80
                 png_compression_level: 6

-Its recommended to have `jpeg_quality` between 70-90 as there the result is the best between quality and image size.
+Its recommended to have `jpeg_quality` between 70-90 as this is the best compromise between quality and image size.

 Specific image compression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^